-As much as I like the video game and Lara's holster belt, it felt really great to finally hold this item in my hands, even if it is just a replica
+As much as I like the video game and Lara's holster belt, it felt really great to finally hold this item in my hands, even if it's just a replica

 costume part.
 A replica of the first pistol that Lara acquired was also later made for this holster belt, otherwise carrying one around would be

-Whoever left behind the leather bag and everything else useful in my attics.
+Whoever left behind the leather bag and other useful things in my attics.

-Skinnlåven for selling me the metal hardware and leather oil.
+Skinnlåven for selling the metal hardware and leather oil.

 10 days - Between 4 August 2014 and 19 October 2014.